 Cycle Time is the total time it takes an internal process to run.
 For example, order processing, manufacturing, and delivery are processes that each have their own cycle times.

-Lead Time is the time it takes for a unit to make its way through your entire operations – from initial order to payment.
-It is what customers see, and can be comprised of multiple business processes and delays between them.
+Lead Time is the time it takes for a unit to make its way through your entire operation – from initial order to payment.
+It is what your customers see, and can be comprised of multiple business processes.

 Since every business is different, there is no definitive guide to the inventory metrics you need to account for.
-With that said, establish performance goals for your business and derive inventory metrics that can track the success of them.
+With that said, establish performance goals for your business and derive inventory metrics that can track your success.

 What is your target gross margin?
 What is your ideal lead time?
 Understand your operations and gain control over it.